Public outrage

 with it is our children are learning it as normative.

-We are taking all legal actions right now, were looking at all
+We are taking all legal actions right now, we’re looking at all

 the options.
 What we are hoping to do is get the state of California